Arabic music: Sacred music

 Arabic religious music includes Jewish (Pizmonim and Baqashot), Christian, and Islamic music.
-However, Islamic music, including the Tajwid or recitation of Qur'an readings, is structurally equivalent to Arabic secular music, while Christian Arab music has been influenced by Syriac Orthodox, Catholic, Greek Orthodox, Anglican, Coptic, and Maronite church music.
+However, Islamic music is structurally equivalent to Arabic secular music, while Christian Arab music has been influenced by Syriac Orthodox, Catholic, Greek Orthodox, Anglican, Coptic, and Maronite church music.

 Art music

 Secular art musical genres include maqam al-iraqi, andalusi nubah, muwashshah, Fijiri songs, qasidah, layali, mawwal, taqsim, bashraf, sama'i, tahmilah, dulab, sawt, and liwa.

 Characteristics of Arabic music

 Much of Arabic music is characterized by an emphasis on melody and rhythm, as opposed to harmony.
 There are some genres of Arabic music that are polyphonic, but typically, Arabic music is homophonic.

 Habib Hassan Touma submits that there are five components that characterize Arabic music: